A lot or a little?

 What parents need to know

 Parents need to know that the original language in Peter Pan is rich, and the story, so much a part of our culture, inspires children to dream.
-Some of the racial and gender stereotypes, typical for their time, will need explanation.
+Parents should be prepared to discuss the racial and gender stereotypes, which were typical in 1904, when the book was originally published.

 What's the story?